Fatima Cody Stanford

-Fatima Cody Stanford is an American obesity medicine physician, internist, and pediatrician and an associate professor of medicine and pediatrics at Harvard Medical School.
+Fatima Cody Stanford is an American obesity medicine physician, internist, and pediatrician and an Associate Professor of medicine and pediatrics at Harvard Medical School.
 She is one of the most highly cited scientists in the field of obesity.
+She is recognized for shifting the global perception of obesity as a chronic disease.

 Early life and education

 Stanford was born and raised in Atlanta, Georgia, and she attended the Atlanta Public Schools where she was valedictorian of Benjamin E. Mays High School and finalist in the International Science and Engineering Fair.
 She received a Martin Luther King Scholarship to complete undergraduate studies at Emory University, and also completed a Master of Public Health degree at the same university.
 She is a Diamond Life Member of Delta Sigma Theta.

 Stanford completed her medical training at the Medical College of Georgia, where she was the first black class president.
 She completed her medical residency at the University of South Carolina and her fellowship in obesity medicine at Massachusetts General Hospital and Harvard Medical School.
 She completed her Master of Public Administration at the Harvard Kennedy School of Government as a Zuckerman Fellow in the Center for Public Leadership and her Executive Master of Business Administration at Quantic School of Business and Technology.